Bewdley Town F.C.: History

 The club was established in 1978 by a merger of Bewdley Old Boys and Woodcolliers.
 They joined the Kidderminster & District League, where they played until joining Division One South of the West Midlands (Regional) League in 1999.
 The club were Division One South runners-up in 2001–02 and champions the following season, but were not able to take promotion.

 League reorganisation saw Bewdley played in Division One for the 2004–05 season and they went on to win the division, taking promotion to the Premier Division after agreeing a groundshare with Stourport Swifts.
 In 2010–11 the club won the Worcestershire Senior Urn, beating Studley 2–1 in the final.
 They retained the Urn the following season, beating Alvechurch 3–2 in the final.
 In 2021 the club were promoted to the Premier Division of the Midland League based on their results in the abandoned 2019–20 and 2020–21 seasons.

+In 2023–24 Bewdley finished bottom of the Midland League Premier Division and were relegated to Division One of the Hellenic League.